SoftwareHeritage/swhapguide/swhap@inria.md

 -->

 Note that the process aims at preserving legacy source code and related materials in a **digital** format, to ensure long term availability of the curated materials and the possibility to share and present it to a broad audience.
-Archiving physical artefacts is not the primary goal of this guide but we will provide some contact points if you would intend to do so.

 This document builds up on the SWHAP, the ***SoftWare Heritage Acquisition Process*** (@swhcacm2018) to rescue, curate and illustrate landmark legacy software source code.
 The initial version of this guide was published in 2019 as a joint initiative of Software Heritage and the University of Pisa, in collaboration with UNESCO [^1].
 This guide also aims at simplifying the practical implementation of the SWHAP as proposed by Pisa Univeristy in the [SWHAPPE (SWHAP Pisa Enactor)](https://github.com/SoftwareHeritage/swhapguide/blob/master/SWHAP%40Pisa.pdf)[^2].